The last month of the summer,

 July through

-October, with an average sea temperature of 29°C (84.2°F), are months with the warmest seawater in Cozumel.
+October, with an average sea temperature of 29°C (84.2°F), are months with the warmest seawater.

 Daylight

-The average length of the day in August in Cozumel is 12h and 49min.
+In August, the average length of the day is 12h and 49min.

-On the first day of August in Cozumel, sunrise is at 6:22 am and sunset at 7:25 pm.
-On the last day of the month, sunrise is at 6:31 am and sunset at 7:04 pm EST.
+On the first day of August, sunrise is at 6:22 am and sunset at 7:25 pm.
+On the last day of the month, sunrise is at 6:31 am and sunset at 7:03 pm EST.

 Sunshine